somefunAgba/autosgm/README.md

 + an active lowpass filtering component `Et` regularizing its input.

-+ optional time-difference or highpass filtering `Dt` component.
++ optional time-differencing or highpass filtering in a `Dt` component.

 + a proportional component `alpha_t`.